-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Amazon-com's overall score of 35.83 (as at 08/01/2020) is pretty weak – landing it in it in the 64th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Amazon-com's overall score of 33.42 (as at 01/01/2019) is nothing to write home about – landing it in it in the 52nd percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Amazon-com is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).

 Amazon-com's environmental score of 10.63 puts it squarely in the 7th percentile of companies rated in the same sector.
 This could suggest that Amazon-com is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.

 Amazon-com's social score of 18.52 puts it squarely in the 7th percentile of companies rated in the same sector.
 This could suggest that Amazon-com is a leader in its sector when it comes to taking good care of its workforce and the communities it impacts.